 Another option is to market your drone inspection services to insurance companies, as they often need to assess damage after storms or accidents.

+Keep in mind that it takes time and work to build relationships and trust with customers.
 By targeting businesses and industries that have a need for your services, you’ll be able to find customers for your drone inspection business.

 Best Products For Your Customers

 Aerial Photography & Videos

 Drone inspection businesses use aerial photography and video to capture images and footage of properties from above.
 This provides a unique perspective that can be used to assess the condition of roofs, identify potential problem areas, and develop repair and maintenance plans.
 Zoom photos and video provide close-up footage that can document the need for repairs.